Events / Webinars

 Tickets are £10 - all proceeds go to our 80th Anniversary Fundraising Appeal which helps support our educational work.

-The event will focus strictly on the parliamentary dynamics surrounding this Bill, rather than the merits or policy debates surrounding assisted dying.
+The event focused strictly on the parliamentary dynamics surrounding this Bill, rather than the merits or policy debates surrounding assisted dying.

-With the Second Reading scheduled for Friday 29 November, our panel of experts will explain what is likely to unfold and what procedural hurdles may impact the Bill’s progress.
-The event will cover key issues, including:
+In advance of the Second Reading debate on the Bill, our panel of experts explain what is likely to unfold and what procedural hurdles may affect the Bill’s progress.
+The event covered key issues, including:

 • How PMBs operate: Discover what typically happens during the Second Reading of PMBs on sitting Fridays, and how this differs from the treatment of Government bills.
 What role will speech limits, filibustering and closure motions play in the debate?